 Travelling with tourettes: Ticcing on airplanes.
 Going through security whispering about having a bomb, loving ISIS… trying to explain to security I have TS not fun!!!
 Travelling isn’t always particularly safe so drawing more attention to yourself with tics when you are already standing out as a blonde woman with curly hair really does make for more stares, inappropriate comments & even being filmed.

-My tics seem to go multicultural and become all sorts of global associated words- I tic in french, I tic ‘I’m Spanish’ ‘Spain’ ‘Germans’ anything similar and it’ll usually be the week leading up to the holiday aswell as a few weeks after.
+My tics seem to go global and become bilingual- I tic in french, I tic ‘I’m Spanish’ ‘Spain’ ‘Germans’ anything similar and it’ll usually be the week leading up to the holiday aswell as a few weeks after.
+I guess it's some kind of anxiety along with some subconcious picking up whats going on around me.
 It’s a pain in the bum and frankly exhausting BUT it is what it is hey!!
 I’m getting quite good at suppressing my tics.
-However it is painful & tiring which can contribute a fibro flare up.
+However it is painful & tiring which can contribute a pain flare up.

 My top tips for travelling: